reczoo/RecBox/README.md

 # RecBox

-A box of core libraries for recommendation tasks
+RecBox provides a box of core libraries for recommendation tasks.